 This guide breaks down how to create a branded scholarship that doesn’t just check a Corporate Social Responsibility (CSR) box, but actively builds your brand, builds community, and builds trust with the people who matter most.

-1. Why Scholarships Work for Brand Marketing
+Why Do Scholarships Work as a Brand Marketing Tool?

 “Most Gen Z-ers are high school or college students, and while they may avoid advertising, they proactively seek scholarships for college.”